StenAL/favicon-marquee/README.md

 ![Scrolling text example 2](https://i.imgur.com/OFJRjuK.gif)

-> A <10 kB JavaScript class with no dependencies that adds an animated scrolling
+> A <5 kB JavaScript class with no dependencies that adds an animated scrolling
 > favicon to your website.
 > See the [demo](https://laane.xyz/favicon/example1.html).

-This package is transpiled and polyfilled to be pre-ES6 compatible which means it works on all modern browsers

 ## Install